0ang3el/aem-rce-bundle/README.md

 OSGI bundle allows to get RCE when you have access to Felix Console.
 There is pre-build bundle `rce.bundle.core-1.0-SNAPSHOT.jar`, works for AEM 6.2 or newer.

 ### Build by yourself

+Generate new skeleton as described below.
+Backport `BackdoorServlet` to newly genearted skeleton and build it with maven.

 For AEM 5.6 use following maven command.

 ```